-- 1. Exams will be administered only on the specified dates. - 2.
+- a.
+Exams will be administered only on the specified dates. - b.
 Exams are timed and are to be completed in one sitting.
-Exams #1-3 will be open for one hour only; the time begins when the exam is opened.
+The midterm and comprehensive final will be open for two hours only; the time begins when the exam is opened.
 Students cannot leave the exam and return.
-If the one-hour time limit is exceeded, the session will end and students will receive that grade, no exceptions.
-The comprehensive final exam will be 2 hours in length. - 3.
+If the two-hour time limit is exceeded, the session will end and students will receive that grade, no exceptions. - c.
 Students are responsible for having a secure internet connection and proper browser support to ensure optimal performance.
 Exams are graded automatically.
 Students may not use any material and/or resources for the exams.
-Students are not to discuss answers to exams with other students until the exam closes.

-- 4. Cheating on any exam will result in a zero(0) for the exam for all parties involved.
-Exams will be available for review after the exam closes. - 5.
+Students are not to discuss answers to exams with other students until the exam closes. - d.
+Cheating on any exam will result in a zero (0) for the exam for all parties involved. - e.
+Exams will be available for review after the exam closes. - f.
 There are no make-up exams.
-Students that do not take the exam during the specified time period will receive a zero(0) on the exam.
+Students that do not take the exam during the specified time period will receive a zero (0) on the exam. - 12.
 Course Evaluation: All course grades will be recorded in the Blackboard grade book.
 The instructor may take up to 2 weeks to return grades.

 Ready for Blackboard?
-20 points
+10 points

+Introduction to MasteringNutrition 10 points

-MasteringNutrition Assignments (14 @ 20 points each) 280 points
+MasteringNutrition Assignments (7 @ 40 points each) 280 points

 Discussion Board (4 @ 50 points each) 200 points

 Diet Analysis Project 100 points

-Exams (3 @ 100 points each) 300 points
+Midterm 150 points

-Final 100 points
+Final 150 points

-Total 1000 points
+Total 900 points